 Overall, Redcon1 Total War pre-workout contains well-researched ingredients in the proper doses.
 This is refreshing when you compare the product to under-dosed pre-workouts or pre-workouts that hide behind proprietary blends.

 Keep in mind that Total War contains about 320mg of caffeine per serving, which is definitely on the high-end.
 Those sensitive to caffeine may want to start with a half scoop before gradually working up to a full serving.

 Total War Pre Workout Dosage, Packaging, & Pricing

-Oh, and to top it all off they include a camouflage lid.
+Oh, and to top it all off they include a camouflaged lid.

-Total War will come in a 30-serving tub for $40.
-They have an option to pay $10 now and the rest over time with Sezzle.
+Total War comes in a 30-serving tub for $40.
+They have the option to pay $10 now and the rest over time with Sezzle.
 You can also save 20% by subscribing to a recurring order.

 They’re also extremely generous with flavors, offering Total War in the following: green apple, rainbow candy, strawberry mango, orange crush, watermelon, blue lemonade, kiwi strawberry, blue raspberry, sour gummy bear, pineapple juice, tiger’s blood, grape, and blue coconut.

 - Contains enough caffeine to give you an intense energy boost